EB-5 Filing Fees in 2026: Complete Cost Breakdown

 Using the USCIS fee calculator#

-Never rely on fee information that's more than a few months old.
+Never rely on fee information more than a few months old.
 Fees can change with little notice, and submitting the wrong amount creates delays and complications.

 Fee payment methods#

-You can pay USCIS fees through several methods:
+You can pay USCIS fees through several methods.

-Online Payment - USCIS accepts credit card, debit card, and electronic check payments through their online portal.
+Online Payment.
+USCIS accepts credit card, debit card, and electronic check payments through their online portal.

 What fees do not cover#